Onto Interpolation for the Dirichlet Space and for $H_1(\mathbb{D})$

 \section{Abstract}

-We give a characterization of onto interpolating sequences with finite associated measure for the Dirichlet space in terms of logarithmic capacity.
-The same condition in fact characterizes all onto interpolating sequences for $ W^{1,2}(\mathbb{D}) $ even if the associated measure is infinite.
+We give a characterization of onto interpolating sequences with finite associated measure for the Dirichlet space in terms of condenser capacity.
+In the Sobolev space $H_1(\DD)$ we define a natural notion of onto interpolation and we prove that the same condenser capacity condition characterizes all onto interpolating sequences.
+As a result, for sequences with finite associated measure, the problem of interpolation by an analytic function reduces to a problem of interpolation by a function in $H_1(\DD)$.